Exploring dark sector parameters in light of neutron star temperatures: Implication of DM on NS temperature

 \section{Implication of DM on NS temperature}

 In this section, we describe how NS surface temperature $T_{s}$ is affected by the DM annihilation.
 If $\epsilon_{\chi}$ is negligible, the standard cooling mechanism gives $T_{s}\approx100\,{\rm K}$ for a 3-Gyr-old NS.
-But when $\epsilon_{\chi}$ is large enough to counterbalance $\epsilon_{\gamma,\nu}$, $T_{s}$ could remain in a relatively higher temperature.
+But when $\epsilon_{\chi}$ is large enough to counterbalance $\epsilon_{\gamma,\nu}$, $T_{s}$ could remain at a relatively higher temperature.
 We present the numerical results of $T_{s}$ for both $\alpha_\chi=1$ and $0.01$ in Figs.~\ref{fig:Ts_ax1} and \ref{fig:Ts_ax001} respectively.
-The adjacent DM density around NS is assumed to be the same as that of the solar system, $\rho_\chi=0.3 \,{\rm GeV/cm^3}$, since we aims for the nearby isolated NS.
+The adjacent DM density around NS is assumed to be the same as that of the solar system, $\rho_\chi=0.3 \,{\rm GeV/cm^3}$, since we aim for the nearby isolated NS.
 The DM mass scale is shown from $100\,{\rm MeV}$ to $10^6\,{\rm MeV}$.
 Once $m_\chi\lesssim 100\,{\rm MeV}$, all of the annihilation channels to fermions will be Pauli blocked except neutrinos.
 Nonetheless, there is no upper limit for DM mass in NS.
 But heavier $m_\chi$ results in lesser DM number density which makes the NS sensitivity worse.
-In addition, Refs.~\cite{Bramante:2017xlb,Dasgupta:2019juq} pointed out when $m_\chi \gtrsim \mathcal{O}(10-100)\,{\rm TeV}$, it requires multiple scatterings to capture the DM and implies that the single-scattering capture is inefficient.
-Thus, we restrict our discussions below the TeV DM where NS has better sensitivity and can be complementary to current DM direct searches.
-In the following, we discuss the general trends of the numerical results in terms of $\alpha_\chi=1$, Fig.~\ref{fig:Ts_ax1}, unless specified otherwise.
-The conclusions can be applied to $\alpha_\chi=0.01$ directly.
-A simple understanding on $\alpha_\chi$ is that the dark sector interactions are proportional to $\alpha_\chi^2$ and DM-SM interactions are to $\alpha_\chi$.
-The derivations of such features on the scattering cross sections for all interactions are given in the appendices.
+In addition, Refs.~\cite{Bramante:2017xlb,Ilie:2020vec,Dasgupta:2019juq} pointed out when $m_\chi \gtrsim \mathcal{O}(10-100)\,{\rm TeV}$, it requires multiple scatterings to capture the DM and implies that the single-scattering capture is inefficient.
+Thus, we restrict our discussion below to the TeV DM where NS has better sensitivity and can be complementary to current DM direct searches.

+In the following, we discuss the general trends of the numerical results in terms of $\alpha_\chi=1$, (see Fig.~\ref{fig:Ts_ax1}) unless specified otherwise.
+The values of $\sigma_{\chi n}$ and $\langle \sigma v\rangle$ are computed with the rest of the parameters $(m_\chi,m_V,\epsilon_\gamma,\epsilon_Z)$ taking the values shown on each figure.
+Constraints on these parameters according to the thermal relic density and direct searches are displayed as well.
+The conclusions can be applied to $\alpha_\chi=0.01$ directly (see Fig.~\ref{fig:Ts_ax001}).
+A simple understanding on $\alpha_\chi$ is that the dark sector interactions are proportional to $\alpha_\chi^2$ and DM-SM interactions are proportional to $\alpha_\chi$.
+The derivations of such features on the scattering cross sections for all interactions are given in the appendixes.

 The values for the parameter $\eta\equiv \varepsilon_{\gamma}/\varepsilon_{Z}$ from top to bottom are $1$ (combined, $\varepsilon_Z=\varepsilon_\gamma\neq 0$), 0 (pure $V-Z$ mixing, $\varepsilon_\gamma=0$) and $\infty$ (pure kinetic mixing, $\varepsilon_Z=0$), respectively.
 From left to right, we have $m_{V}/m_{\chi}=10$ (heavy mediator), $1$ (equal mass) and $0.1$ (light mediator). $T_{s}$ is indicated by the color bar placed on the right and the lowest temperature is $100\,{\rm K}$.
 Without annihilation, e.g.~no anti-DM exists, solely kinetic heating can raise $T_{s}$ up to $1750\,{\rm K}$.
 If DM annihilation is included, $T_{s}$ can maximally reach to $3100\,{\rm K}$.